 Haven at the Sanctuary Hotel

 The heated, tent-covered, twinkling light-filled rooftop of the Sanctuary Hotel is a good option for a Thanksgiving meal-with-a-view in Midtown.
-The $69 per person prix-fixe ($29 for kids) starts with your choice of appetizers, like polenta lasagna or a tuna tower, followed by turkey and sides, before finishing up with pumpkin cheesecake or dulce de leche bread pudding.
+The $79 per person prix-fixe starts with your choice of appetizers, followed by turkey and sides, before finishing up with dessert.